quantDIY/QuantX/README.md

 Please report issues specific to your OS or environment in the Issues tab.
 🪪 License

-QuantX is released under a custom open-source license:
+QuantX is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-    ✅ You may use, modify, and extend the source code.
+    ✅ You may use, modify, and redistribute the source code for non-commercial purposes, provided that attribution is given.

-    ❌ You may not release derivative non-open-source tools built on top of this project for commercial purposes.
+    ❌ Commercial use of this software is not permitted without prior written permission.

+If you are interested in commercial licensing options or partnerships, please contact us at:

+📫 QuantDIY@protonmail.com

+📄 View the full legal license text here: CC BY-NC 4.0 License

-A formal LICENSE file will be added before version 1.0.
+A formal LICENSE file is included in the repository root.
 🤝 Contributing

 We welcome contributors of all experience levels!